-- Indicator 12: IDEA Part C to Part B Transition - Indicator 12 is a compliance indicator that measures the percent of children referred by Part C prior to age 3, who are found eligible for Part B, and who have an IEP developed and implemented by their third birthdays. - Indicator 12 analyzes the children referred by early intervention prior to age three who were found eligible for special education services and have an IEP developed and implemented by their third birthday. - Data is pulled in early July.
-Findings of noncompliance are issued September 1 annually. - Measurement/Calculation - a. # of children who have been served in Part C and referred to Part B for Part B eligibility determination. - b. # of those referred determined to be NOT eligible and whose eligibility was determined prior to their third birthdays. - c. # of those found eligible who have an IEP developed and implemented by their third birthdays. - d. # of children for whom parent refusal to provide consent caused delays in evaluation or initial services or to whom exceptions under 34 CFR §300.301(d) applied.
+o Indicator 12: IDEA Part C to Part B Transition

+- Indicator 12 is a compliance indicator that measures the percent of children referred by Part C prior to age 3, who are found eligible for Part B, and who have an IEP developed and implemented by their third birthdays. - Indicator 12 analyzes the children referred by early intervention prior to age three who were found eligible for special education services and have an IEP developed and implemented by their third birthday. - Data is extracted on or around July 15.
+Findings of noncompliance are issued September 1 annually. - Measurement/Calculation - a. # of children who have been served in Part C and referred to Part B eligibility determination.